top of page

 Chumbawamba and Feedback.

-Relationship Trigger: If you have a rocky relationship with the feedback giver, it’s tempting to reject their comments outright.
-Don’t like your leader or a colleague, good luck with receiving any feedback from them!
+2. Relationship Trigger: If you have a rocky relationship with the feedback giver, it’s tempting to reject their comments outright.
+It’s a common human reaction, but as leaders, we sometimes need to work with challenging personalities and find value in their feedback.

-Identity Trigger: This is the deepest cut.
-Recently, I was told my questions in conversations are bold (thought provoking and personal).
-This feedback touched on my identity as someone who values curiosity, growth, and learning— labels like “too much” have followed me for years.
-It took me a long time to realize that as a business owner, blending in isn’t the goal — standing out is.
+3. Identity Trigger: This is the deepest cut.
+Recently, I was told my questions in conversations were too bold, too soon.
+This feedback touched on my identity as someone who values curiosity and boldness — labels like “too much” have followed me for years.
+But instead of shrinking, I've learned to embrace these traits.
+In business, blending in isn’t the goal — standing out is.

-If you’ve recently received tough feedback, you’re not alone.
+If you’ve recently received tough feedback, remember: you’re not alone.
 We all decide its validity and sometimes, the feedback is more about the giver than about you.
-When feedback touches a sensitive spot, it stings, but it's also a growth moment (take what you can and leave the rest).
+When feedback touches a sensitive spot, it stings, but it's also a growth opportunity.

 Remember, feedback is a snapshot, a moment in time — not a definitive marker of who you are (I often remind myself in the mirror, "Lisa, it’s just a snapshot").
 Don’t let one piece of feedback define you or carry it like a weight.
 Take it as a chance to learn and grow, then move forward, stronger and more resilient.

 Keep pushing, even if you're nursing a bruise or two.
-Because in the end, resilience is about getting back up, no matter how many times we're knocked down (thanks Chumawamba!).
+Because in the end, resilience is about getting back up, no matter how many times we're knocked down.

 bottom of page